 Make sure any feed that you purchase is free from Chilean needle grass and its seed.

 Ensure vehicles, machinery and equipment coming onto your property are free from soil and seed.
 If you are concerned about the hygiene of machinery, equipment or vehicles ask that they are cleaned before entering your property.

 Before purchasing or grazing stock on your property ask where the stock have come from and if they could have come from a property with seeding Chilean needle grass.

-For further information on Chilean needle grass or to request any printed material or free Farm Biosecurity signs please contact HBRC on 006468338083 or 006468338021 or email us.
+For further information on Chilean needle grass or to request any printed material or free Farm Biosecurity signs please contact the Regional Council on 006468338083 or 006468338021 or email us.
 You can watch a video about Chilean Needle Grass here.
 There is more information available from AgPest here.

 The Chilean Needle Grass Awareness Programme is a joint programme partnered by Hawke’s Bay Regional Council, Environment Canterbury, Marlborough District Council and the Ministry for Primary Industries.